 In response to continued feedback from our nonprofit community, NLC regularly evaluates our strategies and support to better develop and connect the leaders we serve.

 Here’s what you can expect from us in 2019 and beyond:

-1. MORE CLASSES IN PINELLAS: In addition to the 80 classes we’re offering at our training center throughout 2019, we will host 10 professional and leadership development classes in Pinellas County this year.
-Stay tuned for the class schedule and more details next month.
+1. MORE CLASSES IN PINELLAS: In addition to the 80 classes we’re offering at our training center throughout 2019, we are hosting professional and leadership development classes in Pinellas County this year.

 2. NEW SERIES FOR EMERGING LEADERS: In response to requests for help developing emerging leaders, we’re launching our Fast Forward Leadership Series this year that blends classroom training, custom coaching and small-group collaboration to grow your future leaders.
 Through four-half day sessions, we’ll equip rising nonprofit stars with everything they need to succeed — from leadership fundamentals, leading through change and emotional intelligence to decision-making and problem-solving, creating a positive work culture and interpersonal communication.
 To learn more, email John Loblack at email@example.com.

 3. EXPANDED HR CLASSES AND CONTENT: Human resources and organizational culture top the list of issues our nonprofit leaders want to improve.
 In 2019 and beyond, we’re offering even more classes and content than we already do to address these areas.
 Here are a few of our upcoming culture and HR-related classes.
 Be sure to subscribe to our email list and follow us on LinkedIn, Facebook and Twitter to be the first to see our latest resources and articles.